AppliedEnergistics/appliedenergistics.github.io/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## How to Update Game Data

+Run AE2 in Fabric from your development environment.
+A quick way to do this is to check out the main repository, and run `gradlew runData` followed by `gradlew runClient`.
+Create a new creative-mode void-world (use superflat + the void template).

+Run `/ae2export`.
+After it is done exporting, it will link the export folder in chat.
+Open it and copy all contents into this repository.